 Few festivals command as much respect on a global scale as Primavera Sound.
-The Barcelona festival is now undeniably one of Europe's finest, but it hasn't always been the eclectic and expansive giant that it is today.
-Here's how it got where it is today.
+The Barcelona festival – which celebrates a 20th anniversary edition this summer – is now undeniably one of the world's finest, but it hasn't always been the eclectic and expansive giant that it is today.
+Here's how it got there.

 2001 - A Modest Debut

 Primavera Sound had existed as a concept during the 1990s in Barcelona, as a series of club nights across the city.
 But it was in 2001 that the festival as we know it today was born.
 Held on a single day in the Poble Espanyol – an open-air architectural museum built in the style of a historic Spanish town – the debut attracted around 8000 fans with performances from the likes of Armand van Helden, UNKLE and a number of Spanish acts including Los Planetas and Manta Ray.